glassroom/heinsen_tree/README.md

 # heinsen_tree

-Reference implementation of "[Tree Methods for Hierarchical Classification in Parallel](https://arxiv.org/abs/2209.10288)" (Heinsen, 2022).
-These methods map batches of classification scores and labels, corresponding to given nodes in a semantic tree, to scores and labels corresponding to all nodes in the ancestral paths going down the tree to every given node -- efficiently, in parallel.
+Reference implementation of "[Tree Methods for Hierarchical Classification in Parallel](https://arxiv.org/abs/2209.10288)" (Heinsen, 2022), for mapping predicted scores and class labels, corresponding to given nodes in a semantic tree, to scores and labels corresponding to all nodes in the ancestral paths going down the tree to every given node -- in parallel.

-See [here](#sample-usage-with-wordnet) for an example of hierarchical classification over a large semantic tree.
-To get you started, here is a toy example:
+A toy example is helpful for conveying quickly what these methods do:

 ```python
 # A tiny semantic tree with 6 classes in 3 levels of depth: